Evelyn Owen

-Evelyn Ernest Owen (15 May 1915 – 1 April 1949) was an Australian who developed the Owen gun which was used by the Australian Army in World War II, Korea and Vietnam wars.
+Private Evelyn Ernest Owen (15 May 1915 – 1 April 1949) was an Australian soldier and inventor who created the Owen gun, which was used by the Australian Army during World War II, the Korean War and the Vietnam War.

 Early life

 Evelyn Owen was born on 15 May 1915 in Wollongong, New South Wales.
 He attended Wollongong High School but was not particularly academically inclined.
 Having an independent streak, he set up a ready-mixed mortar business with his brother; this venture subsequently failed.

 Despite his lack of a technical background, Owen had a keen interest in firearms.
 This interest led him to develop a submachine gun, which he believed would be widely used in modern warfare.

 Development of the Owen gun

 By 1938, Owen had constructed a prototype which used .22 LR ammunition.
 The following year, he took the gun to an ordnance officer at Victoria Barracks in Sydney.
 Despite advising that the gun could be upgraded to a larger calibre, Owen was told that the Australian Army would not be interested.
 Submachine guns, such as the Thompson, were regarded as being unimportant, and furthermore, there was a perception in the army that such weapons were for gangsters rather than soldiers.

 Owen, disappointed with the lack of interest in his firearm, enlisted in the Second Australian Imperial Force (AIF) in May 1940.
 He was assigned to the 2/17th Battalion.
 However, just before embarking for the Middle East with his unit, he managed to interest the manager of the Port Kembla plant of Lysaght's Newcastle Works, Vincent Wardell, in the gun.
 Australia had no experience in the development of mass-produced firearms and relied entirely on designs from the United Kingdom for the manufacture of its small arms.
 Wardell believed that the gun could be quickly manufactured in Australia in quantity and raised the matter with Lysaght's owner, Essington Lewis.
 Lewis arranged for Owen to meet with a representative of the army's Central Inventions Board, Captain C. M. Dyer.

 The German Army's use of submachine guns during the French Campaign of 1940 had demonstrated the potential of such weapons, and consequently some elements of the Australian Army were now more receptive to the value of Owen's gun.
 Dyer, despite a lack of enthusiasm from his superiors, arranged for Owen to obtain leave with a view to constructing more prototypes.
 Working with Lysaght, by March 1941 Owen produced versions utilising .32 ACP semi-rimmed and .45 ACP rimless ammunition.
 Trials with these prototypes were such that a formal approach was made to the Master-General of the Ordnance, Major General Edward Milford.